zowe/docs-site/docs/user-guide/planinstall.md

 The following information is required during the installation process.
 Make the decisions before the installtion.

-- The HFS directory where you install the Zoe project, for example, `/var/zoe`.
+- The HFS directory where you install Zowe, for example, `/var/zowe`.
 - The HFS directory that contains a 64-bit Java™ 8 JRE.
 - The z/OSMF installation directory that contains `derby.jar`, for example, `/usr/lpp/zosmf/lib`.
 - The z/OSMF configuration user directory that contains the following z/OSMF files: